Robert Ford Obituary - Garland, TX | Legacy Remembers

-Robert Ford's passing at the age of 46 on Tuesday, March 22, 2016 has been publicly announced by Pilar Funeral Home in Garland, TX .
+Robert Ford's passing at the age of 46 on Tuesday, March 22, 2016 has been publicly announced by Loudon Park Funeral Home and Loudon Park Cemetery in Baltimore, MD .

 Legacy invites you to offer condolences and share memories of Robert in the Guest Book below.

-The most recent obituary and service information is available at the Pilar Funeral Home website.
+The most recent obituary and service information is available at the Loudon Park Funeral Home and Loudon Park Cemetery website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory